LeanaRain/rsschool-cv/cv.md

 My name is Leana.
 I am forty two years old.
 Ever since school i dreamed of going to study at Information Technology.
 At school I studied very well in almost all subjects.
 But until the 9th grade at my school, physics was self-study.
 So I scored low in physics and could not go  to the university in information technology.
 So I had to choose another specialty.
 4 years I tried to get into IT.
 On 4 year I passed the competition!
 But at that time I was already studying economics for free.
 And in order to enroll in IT, I had to return the money for all 4 years of studying economics or quit studying and start from scratch.
 However, I already wrote a diploma, but there was no money.
 The dream had to be abandoned.
 Now I want to try again to get closer to my dream...
 Besides my real job with finance has low wages and no prospects.
+In real life, I don’t have people nearby who share my interest in IT and there is no support, rather the opposite, so it’s difficult to do it alone.
+I really want to find friends with similar interests, study together and maybe start our own joint project.
 ## Scills
 I have strong analytical skills, that helped me in any activity, whatever I did.
 I have a really good imagination.